-The Bank consists of five directors, including the New Hampshire State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council.
+Purposes To provide adequate markets and facilities for the borrowing of money by Governmental Units director ex officio, and four directors appointed by the Governor and Council.
 The Bank's staff is managed by an Executive Director, who also serves as Secretary of the Bank.

-Financial Position
+Financial PositionThe Bank has previously issued bonds on a parity with the Bonds in an aggregate amount, including refunding bonds, of \$2,545,295,000 of which \$678,930,000 are currently outstanding as of the date hereof.
+The balance in the Bank's Reserve Fund established pursuant to the of the

-The Bank has previously issued bonds on a parity with the Bonds in an aggregate amount, including refunding bonds, of \$2,400,480,000 of which \$676,690,000 are currently outstanding as of the date hereof, comprised of \$589,856,400 bonds of the Bank issued to make municipal loans and \$88,128,600 reserve bonds, less \$785,000 to account for the sizing of Bank bonds issued to effect various refundings.
-The \$589,856,400 municipal loans include \$541,776,143 outstanding debt of the Bank participants and \$48,080,257 that represents the difference between what the Bank pays in principal on its bonds versus what is paid back as interest on capital appreciation bonds issued by the participants to the Bank.
-The balance in the Bank's Reserve Fund established pursuant to the 1978 Resolution has at all times been equal to or greater than the Reserve Fund requirement.
+1978 Resolution has at all times been equal to or greater than the Reserve Fund requirement.